 Both planes were Airbus A320-200’s and seemed to be fairly new.
 They were comfortable and seemed to have a little bit more space than budget airlines in Australia.
 This is always an issue for me as I have a fairly long thigh bones, I know it sounds silly, when Craig and I sit next to each other we are the same height even though I’m an inch taller than him standing.
 Normally when I sit on a plane my knees touch the seat in front and I have to sit with my feet under it.
 This is ok on short flights but pretty uncomfortable on longer flights as I like to cross my legs.

 Next time I wouldn’t bother with Jetstar Pacific.
-VietJet is safe and very cheap.
-I booked our flights same day both times and the flights never cost us more than $50AUD per person, if I had of booked when I first looked back 6 months ago, the flights were close to $20AUD per person.
+VietJet Airlines is safe and very cheap.
+I booked our flights same day both times and the flights never cost us more than $50AUD per person, if I had booked when I first looked back 6 months ago, the flights were close to $20AUD per person.
+I would gladly travel all over Vietnam with VietJet including all the places in this comprehensive 3 week itinerary of Vietnam.

 The only thing I can advise is expect chaos, get there early and lower your expectations.
 Its not like flying in the west and while it seems unconventional, it works!
 We got there and we got back.
 I wouldn’t hesitate to fly with them again but I have learnt something, if travelling with kids book the flights for as early as possible.
 This should ensure that you aren’t caught out like we were with flights delayed until very late at night.